-Accessories (See Figure 39 and Figure 40)
+Accessories (See Figure 39 and/or Figure 40)

-Electronic Air Cleaner (EAC) Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC-1 and EAC-2.
-The terminals are rated for 115VAC, 1.0 amps maximum and are energized during blower motor operation.
+1. Electronic Air Cleaner (EAC):

+Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC and NEUTRAL.
+The terminals are rated for 115 VAC, 1.0 amps maximum and are energized during blower motor operation.
+(See Figure 40)